What is a Head of Marketing?

 - Brainstorming new initiatives

-But how do you find a head of marketing, and when should you start looking for the person that will ultimately be the foundation of your marketing initiatives?
-Well, that depends on what you need.
+But how do you find a head of marketing, and when should you start looking for the right person?

 What is a Head of Marketing?